1757 - French invasion of Hanover – French advance in Westphalia

 - D'Armentières moved his second bridge downstream to Trendelburg.

-- Souvré threw a third bridge near Trendelburg.
+- Souvré threw a third bridge over the Weser near Trendelburg.

 - Contades replaced the Duc d'Orléans at Warburg where he received the submission of Kassel, Marburg and all of Hesse.

 - Cumberland's Army arrived at Hameln.
-Cumberland immediately detached Lieutenant-Colonel von Fersen with 300 foot and 60 horse to the vicinities of Polle and Major von Freytag with the Jägerkorps to Eschershausen.
+Cumberland immediately detached Lieutenant-Colonel von Fersen with 300 foot and 60 horse to the vicinity of Polle and Major von Freytag with the Jägerkorps to Eschershausen.

 - There were still detachments at Minden (4 bns and some cavalry), Döhren (1 bn, 2 sqns) and Nienburg (2 bns, 2 sqns).